HaroldMills/Conda-Build-Issue/README.md

 # Conda-Build-Issue
-Demonstrates a problem building a simple Conda package that depends on Keras.
+Demonstrates a problem building a simple Conda package that depends on `pysoundfile`.

 To reproduce the problem: